9/11 Memorial Tickets And Tours In Nyc

 Inside the Oculus| ©Hellotickets

-Speaking of The Oculus, I recommend that you stop by during your visit to the World Observatory.
-It is a building with a very particular design, which houses the World Trade Center train station and a shopping mall where you will find stores, restaurants and cafes.
+Speaking of The Oculus, I recommend that you stop by while visiting the World Observatory.
+It is a building with a very particular design that houses the World Trade Center train station and a shopping mall where you will find stores, restaurants and cafes.

 Other interesting tours in New York